4d/docs/docs/Concepts/parameters.md

 ### Declaring variadic parameters

-As with other local variables, it is not mandatory to declare generic parameters.
-Non-declared generic parameters automatically get the [Variant](dt_variant.md) type.
+As with other local variables, it is not mandatory to declare variadic parameters.
+Non-declared variadic parameters automatically get the [Variant](dt_variant.md) type.

 However, to avoid any ambiguity, you can declare a variable number of parameters using the "..." notation in the prototypes of your functions, class constructors and methods (variadic parameters).
 You specify the parameter's type following notation "..." with the desired type.